2012 Toyota Sequoia Interior

 - "Only adequate 6-footer head clearance (in the front seat), but legroom is bountiful and the seats are roomy, comfortable, and supportive.
 High ground clearance strains getting in and out; the available running-board steps are too narrow to be of much help.” -- Consumer Guide

 While reviewers tend to like the Sequoia's interior features, a few complain that some controls can be difficult to reach.
 That’s a problem many people have with large SUVs like the Sequoia, though.
 Others register some disappointment with cut-rate materials.
-Still, on the upgraded trims, reviewers like the cabin materials, which some say wouldn't be out of place on a Lexus.

 - "Sequoia shares its dashboard design with the Tundra and so suffers the same shortfalls of secondary gauges partially blocked from the driver's view by the steering-wheel rim.
 But Sequoia adds a plethora of controls to govern its many added features, such as the air suspension and rear climate system.
 Sequoia's main controls are large and clearly marked, but many of these smaller buttons are not conveniently placed or identified.
 Many controls reside too far to the passenger side of the console, a long stretch from the driver's seat.
 The navigation screen washes out in some sunlight conditions.” -- Consumer Guide